 Find it: 1-7-1 Kabukicho Shinjuku-ku

 Fee: Entrance fee is ¥8000.
-Meal fee is ¥1000 but we suggest you skip this and just order drinks instead!
+Meal fee is ¥1000 but I suggest you skip this and just order drinks instead!

 3. Maid Cafés